 I absolutely love it when I find incredible tools online that help enable your productivity, efficiency & marketability.
 They can often be hard to come by, but there are some great ones out there and the following list are the ones that come to mind recently that you may or may not have heard of or used.

 1. Search Status Firefox Extension – This is my new favorite plug in.
 So simple and unobtrusive, yet highly addicting and very informative.
 Quite simply, this plug-in shows you any website is performing in the far right bottom of the Firefox web browser.
 Quickly and easily you can see Google Pagerank, Alexa, Compete, and a variety of other data points.
-If you are a serious blogger or a digital marketer, it’s a must have.
+If you are a serious blogger or a digital marketer, it’s a must to know the types of digital marketing.Keeping in touch with a reliable backlink provider is one of them.

 2. Xmarks – Managing bookmarks can be tedious, but Xmarks is a great little piece of software.
 You create an account, and install the software on all your machines, and whalla, you can ensure that your browser bookmarks are synced up across all your computers.
 You can also access your bookmarks on their site if you are ever on a public computer.